-Good grades are usually correlated with regular attendance and with assignments completed and on time.
+tendance and with assignments completed and on time.
 On the other hand, poor grades are often correlated with frequent absences and incomplete and/or missing assignments.

 Grading Policy-Graduate.
 The grading policy for graduate students is based on the assumption that the grade for acceptable and satisfactory performance in graduate study is B (3.0).
 This implies that graduate students must perform at an above-average level, compared to undergraduate standards, in order to progress satisfactorily in graduate programs.
 It also implies that the C- and D grades are unacceptable in graduate work; therefore, there are no C- or D grades for graduate students.